EU AI Act Article 15: What Adversarial Testing Actually Means

 Does the EU AI Act actually require penetration testing?

 Yes, in operational terms, for high-risk AI systems.
-Article 15(3) and (5) require resilience against attempts to alter the system's use, outputs, or performance.
+Article 15(5) requires resilience against attempts by unauthorised third parties to alter the system's use, outputs, or performance.
 Recital 77 specifies the technical solutions must address data poisoning, model poisoning, adversarial examples, confidentiality attacks, and model flaws.
+Article 9(8) further requires testing against pre-defined metrics before market placement.
 There's no other practical way to demonstrate resilience to those threats than to test against them.

 How is Article 15 testing different from a regular penetration test?

 A traditional pentest covers the application, infrastructure, and authentication around the AI.
-Article 15 testing also covers the model itself: adversarial inputs, training-data integrity, model-supply-chain controls, and confidentiality boundaries.
-Both are required for full compliance.
+Article 15 cybersecurity testing focuses specifically on the model itself: adversarial inputs, training-data integrity, model-supply-chain controls, and confidentiality boundaries.
+The two engagements use different methodologies and tooling.
+The Voke Cyber Article 15 engagement is structured around the model-layer cybersecurity requirements named in Recital 77 and Article 15(4).

 Does Article 15 apply if I'm not based in the EU?